minio/operator/docs/STS.md

 # Examples

-We have provided example usage at the [examples/kustomization/sts-example](../examples/kustomization/sts-example) folder.
+We have provided example usage in the [examples/kustomization/sts-example](../examples/kustomization/sts-example) folder.